Technology Association of Visually Impaired People

 - Holding technology meetups and events.

 Our members include people taking their first steps with technology, through to people working as professionals in the IT industry.
-TAVIP, Formally the British Computer Association of the Blind, has a noble history of accessibility reform and community engagement to improve accessibility across the board.
+TAVIP, formally the British Computer Association of the Blind, has a noble history of accessibility reform and community engagement to improve accessibility across the board.

 Get in touch

-To get in touch, you can email TAVIP at:
+For any general enquiries you can email TAVIP at:

 Or leave us a phone message on:

 0203 637 6070